Tencent-RTC/obs-trtc/README.md

 In the future, we will further investigate specific use cases and technologies associated with OBS WHIP and TRTC integration.

-## (Optional) Annexb A: Deploy the WHIP Bearer Token Server
+## (Optional) Annex A: Deploy the WHIP Bearer Token Server

 We deploy this tool on the server `https://tencent-rtc.github.io/obs-trtc/` for your convenience.

-Alternatively, you can operate your own server to produce the token by utilizing the following command line, then navigate to the webpage `http://localhost:9000/` to generate a WHIP Bearer Token.
+Alternatively, you can operate your own server to produce the token by utilizing the following command line to generate a WHIP Bearer Token.

 ```bash
 git clone https://github.com/Tencent-RTC/obs-trtc.git